leigh-hackspace/website-hugo/content/visit.md

 Leigh Hackspace is located inside [Leigh Spinners Mill](https://www.spinnersmill.co.uk), a [Grade II* listed](https://historicengland.org.uk/advice/heritage-at-risk/search-register/list-entry/48399) former cotton spinning mill, restored by Leigh Building Preservation Trust and now hosting [multiple business and community projects](https://www.spinnersmill.co.uk).

-The hackspace is located on the third floor of Mill 2, located at the end of the main corridor from the lift and stairs.
+We operate drop-in open tours on Saturday afternoons from 12pm to 1pm.

-We operate drop-in open tours on Saturday afternoons from 12pm to 1pm, but tours at other times can be arranged by [contacting us](mailto:info@leighhack.org).
+Tours at other times can be arranged by [contacting us](mailto:info@leighhack.org), while most members are local please try to give a day or two notice beforehand so we can arrange for someone to meet you.

 ```
 Leigh Hackspace